GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/mysql/tutorial.md

-# Deploying MySQL highly available cluster on top of Google Kubernetes EngineC
+# Deploying a highly available MySQL cluster on top of Google Kubernetes Engine
 <walkthrough-tutorial-duration duration="40"></walkthrough-tutorial-duration>

 ## Let's get started!
 This guide will show you how to deploy MySQL highly available cluster on top Google Kubernetes Engine.
 The uses 3 MySQL instances behind MySQL-proxy which is responsible to route traffic to active instance.

 During this guide you will deploy a new GKE cluster, MySQL database and you will connect to database to check its connectivity.

 **Time to complete**: About TBC minutes

-**Prerequisites**: A Cloud Billing account
+**Prerequisites**: A GCP Project with billing enabled

 Click the **Start** button to move to the next step.